Passkey

 Limitations of passkey

 Some security keys do not support biometric authentication, requiring users to enter a PIN instead.
-Also, because WebAuthn does not provide access to private keys, users must store their passkey securely or enable cloud synchronization for recovery.
+Because WebAuthn does not provide access to private keys, users must either store their passkey securely or enable cloud synchronization for recovery. -

-Cloud-synced passkey improves accessibility but also create risks if a cloud provider is compromised or if a user loses access to their cloud account.
-Users who prefer full self-custody can rely on hardware-based passkey that does not use cloud synchronization.
+Cloud-synced passkey improves accessibility but also creates risks if a cloud provider is compromised or if a user loses access to their cloud account.
+Users who prefer full self-custody can use hardware-based passkey that does not rely on cloud synchronization. -

 Passkey cannot be exported